 The shadow creatures had no exact forms, but a foggy chunk of lines forming somewhat a shape.
-They still had individual differences, so according to those who still had impressions on the real animals, they could match them roughly with the animals that they were once familiar about.
+They still had individual differences, so according to those who had impressions of the real animals, they could match them roughly with the animals that they were once familiar with.
 Those that fly in the sky, could be birds, be bats.
 Those that run on the ground, could be horses, be rhinos.
 Sometimes it seemed like they were growing huge horns on top of their heads, thick and curving dangerously.
 The horns seemed to be larger than their bodies.
-But after people blink their eyes, they’d see that they were still the same creature standing there, vaguely blurry, like a horse but not a horse, like a sheep but not a sheep.
+But after people blinked their eyes, they’d see that they were still the same creature standing there, vaguely blurry, like a horse but not a horse, like a sheep but not a sheep.
 Because of their shadowy characteristics, they appeared to be thin bundles of grey mists under strong light, and disappeared into real shadows where there was no light.
 Thus only before sunrise and sunset, when the sunlight was mild and soft, could their full forms be clearly seen.

-Six years had flied passed since then.
+Six years had flown past since then.

 “Almost ten. ”

 “Cai, stop it.
 What’s the use of that?
 Why don’t you go back to the room?
-What are you doing here just when your leg got better.”
-Dad said through heavy breathes.
+What are you doing here just when your leg got better?”
+Dad said through heavy breathing.
 Corpses were heavy, but he wouldn’t let us touch them saying that we might get infected if they were contagious.
 Even those maggots, if one got onto you, you could have a hole in your body.

 “There’s no need.
 I’m alright.”
-Cai was still angrily mumbling to himself, with a few swears now and then.
+Cai was still angrily mumbling to himself, with a few curses now and then.
 I sighed, and lowered my head to keep on digging the dirt, and helped dad to push the body into the pit with my shovel.
 Cai eyed the body with disgust.

 It took us hours to finish burying all the corpses.
-I stared at the new grave mound and all the other dozens of grave mounds that around it.
+I stared at the new grave mound and all the other dozens of grave mounds around it.
 We were soon going to be running out of space for burying new corpses.
-I needed to clear up more spaces.
+I needed to clear more spaces.
 I rubbed my forehead and felt tired.
 I threw my shovel away, and sat down on the spot where I was standing.
 I looked around.
 They were huge graves, but no matter how hard I tried, I couldn’t help but think of them as giant monsters hibernating beneath the earth.
-Maybe it was because of the shadow creatures, though I had only read about them once, I kept wondering, whether they had climbed out from those grave mounds when nobody was watching.
-Could they be the spirits that the big ones let out to gather information first before they themselves awoke from their sleep.
-The shadowy figures that rose from the grave mounds at silent nights……
+Maybe it was because of the shadow creatures, though I had only read about them once.
+I kept wondering, whether they had climbed out from those grave mounds when nobody was watching.
+Could they be the spirits that the big ones let out to gather information first before they themselves awoke from their sleep?
+The shadowy figures that rose from the grave mounds on silent nights……

 But before the animals suddenly started to die, and shadow creatures started to appear, the city that we lived in was yet another ordinary city in this world.
 Like all the other cities, they were each isolated by the sea of rice field that surrounded them.
-Peasants such as my family lived inside of the stone houses that they built themselves near the borders of the cities, at the edge of the rice field.
+Farmers such as my family lived inside of the stone houses that we built ourselves near the borders of the cities, at the edge of the rice field.
 We ate rice from the field, and raised animals that the government had assigned to us.
 All families were far apart, so we almost lived self-sufficient, isolated lives.
-We weren’t allowed to go outside of our own territories except for at the beginning of each season, when we had to go to the city border and hand in the assigned amount of meat and milk, as well as getting our supplies for the next season.
+We weren’t allowed to go outside of our own territories except for at the beginning of each season, when we had to go to the city border and hand in the assigned amount of meat and milk, as well as get our supplies for the next season.
 The city would send newspapers to update the latest events that had happened in the city.
 City people lived in the cities, and were forbidden to have any contact with the peasants.
 They used wind-powered electricity, went to school and worked.
-I wondered if the city was as chaotic as the countryside did.
+I wondered if the city was as chaotic as the countryside was.

-Not far, on the ground, was a twisting white dot.
+Not far away, on the ground, was a twisting white dot.
 I went over, and saw that it was a thick fat worm.
 I picked it up and it struggled hard.
 It opened its mouth wide and showed the rows of barbed tusks.
 It stretched itself longer with a sudden force and tried to bite back at me.
 I got startled, squashed it and threw it hard on the ground with one foot stepping on it ceaselessly.

 I had long been used to dead animal bodies.
 Ever since I learnt to walk, I was already at the slaughterhouse helping my parents clean up chopped up meat and blood.
 But Cai was different.
 He grew up in the city, and got educated at school.
 He had never had blood on his hands before.
 It happened to be slaughter day the second day after he came.
 Dad was already choosing animals with meat ready to be cut.
-Cai did not know what was going to happen next, so he showed great interests while running with me around dad.
+Cai did not know what was going to happen next, so he showed great interest while running with me around Dad.
 Within a day we had become good friends.
-Though I had not heard him say a single word since he got into the door, we were both kids and we communicated smoothly anyways.
+Though I had not heard him say a single word since he came through the door, we were both kids and we communicated effortlessly anyways.
 Dad led two animals and headed for the slaughterhouse.
 I led Cai and we were picking rice grains on the way for fun.
-You need to hold the whole fringe of the straw loosely with both of your hands, and slide off with carefully controlled force.
+You need to hold the whole fringe of the straw loosely with both of your hands, and slide it off with carefully controlled force.
 The rice grains would all fall off like a miniature snowstorm.
 We both had our hands full of rice grains when we arrived at the door of the slaughterhouse.
 I raised my handful of grains towards my mouth, opened it large pretending to be eating them, and he smiled his eyes into curves, opened his mouth large to pretend to eat his grains as well.
 And that was when he saw Dad raising the butcher’s knife high.

 Right in front of my eyes, his eyes grew huge with terror, quickly exposing large areas of the white of his eyes.
 The force coming from the muscle beneath his skin pulled his mouth open sideways and revealed his back teeth and gums, like a horrifying smile.

 “Cai?
 What’s wrong?”
 I asked with a shaky voice.
-Dad kept making banging noises with the falls of his knife behind me.
+Dad kept making banging noises with the fall of his knife behind me.
 Back then, I did not know that killing animals was supposed to be a scary thing.
 I could not understand what caused Cai’s face to lose its original shape.